HigherOrderCO/Bend/FAQ.md

 ### I'm getting a `Failed to launch kernels (error code invalid argument)!` error.
 - The current iteration of the `hvm.cu` was written with the RTX 4090 in mind, and won't work on older GPUs, since they contain about half of the newer GPUs shared memory, for better understanding please refer to [HVM#283](https://github.com/HigherOrderCO/HVM/issues/283).
 We are working on support for older GPUs and will release it soon.

-### Can I run this on AMD/Intel/Apple GPUs?
-- We plan on adding support to many other GPUs as soon as the CUDA version is sufficiently stable.

 ### I get "Command `bend` not found" after installing, what do I do?
 - If you are on Unix system (or WSL) then most likely bend did not add itself to the PATH variable in your rc file.
 To remedy this:
   - Determine if you are using bash or zsh (check for presence of `~/.bashrc` or `~/.zshrc`)